cbarrow08/google-homepage/README.md

 This is my first project for the Odin Project.
-I am going to rebuiled googles homepage using HTML and CSS
+I am going to rebuiled googles homepage using HTML and CSS I have been learning about git and adding things to the repository and committing things and then pushing it to github